-- no robot exit from its starting area.

-- · removing element from the opposite protected area.

-- repeated excessive preparation time.

-- dimensional limitations not respected.

-- repeated false start.

-- intentionally shoot at people in the vicinity.

-- voluntary fixate, vibrate the table.

-- intervention of a team member on the table, game elements or robots, after the preparation time (with the exception of the emergency stop button).

-- intervention of a team member on the table, the game elements or the robots, during the match.

-- the team is unable to play the game before the end of the series.

-- following arbitration decisions.

-• following decisions of the organization committee.
+- no robot exit from its starting area. - removal of point from an opposing element or protected area. - repeated excessive preparation time. - · dimensional limitations not respected. - · repeated false start. - · intentionally shoot at people in the vicinity. - voluntary fixate, vibrate the table. - intervention of a team member on the table, game elements or robots, after the preparation time (with the exception of the emergency stop button). - intervention of a team member on the table, the game elements or the robots, during the match. - · the team is unable to play the game before the end of the series. - following arbitration decisions. - · following decisions of the organization committee.